 Welcoming a Puppy or Rescue Dog?
 Start with the Right Trainer

-Bringing home a new puppy or adopting a rescue dog is exciting — but it can also feel overwhelming.
-Not just for you, but also for your dog!
+Bringing home a new puppy or adopting a rescue dog is exciting.
+However, it can also feel overwhelming.
+This feeling is not just for you but also for your dog!

-One of the best ways to set yourself (and your dog) up for success is by working with a good trainer.
-But here’s what many new dog owners in Hampshire don’t realise:
+One of the best ways to set yourself and your dog up for success is working with a good trainer.
+But here’s what many new dog owners in Hampshire don’t realize:

 👉 Not all dog trainers use the same methods.

-Some still rely on outdated punishment-based techniques.
-Others (like everyone listed on Mutterly Hampshire) use kind, reward-based training, backed by science and supported by vets and behaviourists.
+Some trainers still rely on outdated punishment-based techniques.
+Others, like everyone listed on Mutterly Hampshire, use kind, reward-based training, which is backed by science and supported by veterinarians and behaviourists.

 🌍 Imagine You’re in a Foreign Country